 Nausea and vomiting occur, and may be treated symptomatically.
-Other reported gastrointestinal symptoms are diarrhoea, stomatitis, proctitis, melaena, gastrointestinal haemorrhage, gastrointestinal ulcer and oesophagitis, therefore the dose may require adjustment or therapy may need to be discontinued.
-Gastrointestinal side effects may be exacerbated if fluorouracil is given with folinic acid (leucovorin) (see section 4.4 Special warnings and precautions for use).
+Other reported gastrointestinal symptoms are diarrhea, stomatitis, proctitis, melena, gastrointestinal hemorrhage, gastrointestinal ulcer and esophagitis, therefore the dose may require adjustment or therapy may need to be discontinued.
+Gastrointestinal side effects may be exacerbated if fluorouracil is given with folinic acid (leucovorin). (see Section 4.4.
+Special Warnings and Precautions for Use).